junxit/us-congress-bills-112/metadata.md

 - 2011-12-07 — Motion to reconsider laid on the table Agreed to without objection.
 - 2011-12-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 12/05/2011 H8132)
 - 2011-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 12/05/2011 H8132)
+- 2011-12-08 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.